GianSanPedro/KipuBankV3/README.md

 The contract lets users deposit **ETH or any ERC20 token swappable on Uniswap V2**; if it is not USDC, it is converted internally to USDC using a direct route or a WETH fallback and recorded as an equivalent internal balance.
 It retains the **distributed control, security, modularity, and accounting traceability** that characterized KipuBankV2.

-KipuBankV3 aims to show how a traditional financial system can evolve into a **composable, verifiable, fully autonomous** model using Ethereum�s distributed infrastructure.
+KipuBankV3 aims to show how a traditional financial system can evolve into a **composable, verifiable, fully autonomous** model using Ethereum's distributed infrastructure.

----

-## Additional reports

-A dedicated threat analysis and security report for KipuBankV3 is available: [Threat Analysis Report](Threat Analysis Report - KipuBankV3.md).

 ---